 To understand the world we live in, we need to understand how cultures connect and how those connections shape us.

 Our three research themes aim to help us make sense of the world around us.
-To discover our latest projects, click on our theme titles.
+To discover our projects, click on our theme titles.

 Culture emerges from communities.
 Our work explores the concepts of identity, belonging and citizenship.
 It brings to life the connections between memory, history and heritage.